 The Transatlantic Advisory Council was established in 2019 to support Bucerius Law School’s interests in the United States.
 Its members have been part of the Bucerius Law School community for many years, be it as lecturers, full-time faculty or students and alumni.
 They know both Bucerius and the legal community in the United States very well.
 They give feedback on the law school’s U.S. strategy and offer assistance in connecting with the Bucerius community in the U.S. through events, such as lectures and other gatherings to foster the transatlantic exchange of ideas and to encourage identification with Bucerius Law School and its global community.

-The Transatlantic Advisory Council cooperates closely with the President of Bucerius Law School, Katharina Boele-Woelki and Inga Diercks-Ferm, Assistant Director (USA) in the International Office.
+The Transatlantic Advisory Council cooperates closely with the Dean and the International Office of Bucerius Law School.

 Recognizing alumni as a cornerstone within an academic institution, we want to nurture the bonds that exist between you and the Law School.
 As a Bucerius alumnus, you are a testament to the quality of education you received here.
 By keeping in contact with professors and staff, former classmates and future students, you not only advance yourself professionally, but enrich your social networks as well.

 If you live in the U.S., learn more about the Transatlantic Advisory Council.
-If you have any questions about the Bucerius alumni community in the United States, please feel free to contact Inga Diercks-Ferm, Assistant Director (USA).
+If you have any questions about the Bucerius alumni community in the United States, please feel free to contact Inga Diercks-Ferm, Assistant Director.